sgauthamr2001/MNIST_picoRV32/mnist_nn/README.md

 ```

 ### Step 3 - understand the results
 When you run the code, it prints out the scores for each class on the terminal.
-The true value of results can be obtained by running make, can be compared to the ones obtained by executing `temp_c_files/nn.c` to verify the correctnes, and nn.c was veriified with a Tensorflow code.
+The true value of results can be obtained by running make, can be compared to the ones obtained by executing `temp_c_files/nn.c` to verify the correctness, and nn.c was veriified with a Tensorflow code.